For Parents: Coaching Throughout the Year

 - Discuss plans for frequency of returning home.

-- Ask if your student received a 4-week report.
+- Ask if your FYE and/or sophomore student received a 4-week report.

 Students may become homesick.
 Roommate conflicts may arise, and they may face their first round of bills (phone, credit cards).
 Students may also come down with an illness for the first time since moving in.
 Students receive midterm reports.
 Be prepared for emotional phone calls that may leave your student feeling better and you feeling like you need to take action.
 This is the time to be the coach!
 Refer your student to campus resources.